TLF-Contract-Claims-Insight-6.jpg

 o Otherwise Establishing Privity of Contract

 Subcontractors may establish a direct privity of contract by showing that a contractual relationship exists between the subcontractor and the government.
 Direct privity may be established by showing an implicit or explicit contractual agreement depending on the specific facts.
 For instance, the teaming agreement may incorporate the prime contract with a modified disputes clause allowing the subcontractor to bring direct claims against the government, or the Court may otherwise find that the government and the subcontractor entered into an implied contract.
-It should be noted, however, that FAR 44.203 explicitly limits contracting officers’ ability to consent to subcontracts, obligating them to deal directly with subcontractors.
+It should be noted, however, that FAR 44.203 explicitly directs contracting officers not to consent to subcontracts that obligate them to deal directly with subcontractors.

 This Federal Contract Claims Insight is provided as a general summary of the applicable law in the practice area and does not constitute legal advice.
 Contractors wishing to learn more are encouraged to consult the TILLIT LAW PLLC Client Portal or Contact Us to determine how the law would apply in a specific situation.